 The Henry Doorly Zoo & Aquarium provides free memberships to certain families.
 To qualify, you must have a third grade student who attends a metro-area school.
 The school must have a a high rate of free or reduced-price lunch participation.
 To receive this membership, you must contact the United Way’s 211 hotline.

-Omaha Children’s Museum – FREE Memberships!
+Omaha Children’s Museum – $3 per person and FREE Memberships!